rssh/scala-gopher/README.md

       given Gopher[Future]()

- type parameter can be a monad, which should implement CpsSchedulingMonad typeclass.
+ type parameter can be any monad, which should implement CpsSchedulingMonad typeclass.